-Due to restrictions in the availability of placements in the NHS (UK National Health Service) we can't accept nursing applications from international students unless you have, and can produce evidence of, 'Indefinite Leave to Remain in the UK' and have lived in the UK for three years or more for reasons other than education prior to the course.
-Residents of the EEA (other than UK) may not have to pay course fees but will not usually be eligible for a bursary.
+Due to restrictions in the availability of placements in the NHS (UK National Health Service) we are unable to consider applications from international students unless you have, and can produce evidence of, 'Indefinite Leave to Remain in the UK' (or equivalent) and have lived in the UK for three years or more for reasons other than education prior to the course.
+EEA nationals are welcome to apply.

 An enhanced level Disclosure and Barring Service (DBS) disclosure is a check with police forces and local authorities in the UK to ascertain whether or not you are suitable to work with certain groups of vulnerable people.
 These checks are required to be carried out on all prospective students to ensure the safety of our client group.

 Further information on DBS disclosure will be sent at a later date if you are successful and firmly accept your place at Anglia Ruskin University.